ptomulik/testmd/rst/README.rst

 Results
 ^^^^^^^

-Whatever method you chose, you shall see two new directories
+Whatever method you chose to run the container, you shall see two new directories

 .. code-block:: console